jluk/ACC-Documentation/README.md

 ---
 # Azure Cloud Console (preview)
 Azure is excited to provide a free, browser-accessible console to every Azure user from the Azure Portal.
-This shell is your personal sandbox enabling you to deploy, manage, and develop Azure resources or integrate into your existing workflows.
+This console is your personal sandbox enabling you to deploy, manage, and develop Azure resources or integrate into your existing workflows.

 The shortlink to this documentation is [aka.ms/accbetadocs](https://www.aka.ms/accbetadocs)